Azure/aaz/Commands/apic/environment/readme.md

 : Checks if specified environment exists.

 - [create](/Commands/apic/environment/_create.md)
-: Create a new environment.
+: Create a new environment or update an existing environment.

 - [delete](/Commands/apic/environment/_delete.md)
 : Delete the environment.